 7. Take St Johns wort if any depression

-My only hope is that I can help you create a life for yourself that doesn't revolve around a toxic substance designed to cause weight gain, mood swings, hypoglycaemia, vitamin and mineral deficiencies and much more.
+Our only hope is that we can help you create a life for yourself that doesn't revolve around a toxic substance designed to cause weight gain, mood swings, hypoglycaemia, vitamin and mineral deficiencies and much more.

-You deserve better, and I'll be here to guide you at every step of the way.
+You deserve better, and we'll be here to guide you at every step of the way.